This program offers comprehensive, hands-on experience. Take individual courses or earn the Point-of-Care Ultrasound Certificate of Completion (COC).

 2. Complete Online Learning Module: Bedside Ultrasound in Critical Care CAE Online

 Supplement, strengthen, and refine your ultrasound coursework.
 Designed by frontline physician experts in ultrasonography, these interactive, multimedia e-learning tutorials review essential components of point-of-care ultrasound.
 Purchase in CHEST’s Online Store.

 Enhance your practice by attending one of these approved regional 2-day courses.

-- Point-of-care Ultrasound Course (SHM Minnesota Chapter Sponsored) - Minneapolis (October - offered annually)
+- Point-of-Care Ultrasound Course (SHM Minnesota Chapter Sponsored) - Minneapolis, MN (October - offered annually)

-- CHEST: Integration into Clinical Practice course – Chicago (November - offered annually)
+- CHEST: Integration into Clinical Practice course – Chicago, IL (November - offered annually)

 4. Complete Online Portfolio

 After completion of one of the live ultrasound courses, you are eligible to enroll in the portfolio.
 The online portfolio requires submission of ultrasound video clips for review by faculty.
 Access to the portfolio will only be granted after completing a live course.

 A key element to training in point-of-care ultrasonography is bedside scanning practice.
 To foster self-directed learning, you will be required to assemble a portfolio of specific images to be reviewed and approved by a faculty member via the internet.
 Expect a productive educational experience with peer-to-peer training that will foster ongoing scanning practice and yield high-quality image acquisition.
 You will need to have access to an ultrasound machine with image storage capability.
 Images should be recorded and exported directly from an ultrasound machine for upload to the online portfolio.